×

 When we asked about emergency services, members in Panama wrote:

 "Emergency services in my area on Bocas del Toro are pretty well non existent.
 There is a new hospital.
 However is does not have much equipment.
 Great for small things.
 Cuts to be stitched.
 Infections, this hospital is public.
-If I had a choice I would go to Punta Pacifica in Panamá City," commented one expat who moved to Bocas del Toro.
+If I had a choice I would go to Punta Pacifica in Panamá City," said an expat in Bocas del Toro.

 "Private hospital is one hour away and forget any ambulance services.
-We had an emergency (needed surgery) and we almost lost the life of my husband," said one expat.
+We had an emergency (needed surgery) and we almost lost the life of my husband," wrote one expat.

 View More Answers